By Scott WakefieldSeptember 6, 2019

 DETROIT -- The Detroit Economic Club hosted Gen. John Murray, commander U.S. Army Futures Command at the Masonic Temple in Detroit, Mich., on Sept.
 5.

-The general participated in a "fireside chat" with the civilian assistant to the secretary of the Army for Michigan, Tammy Carnrike.
+The general participated in a "fireside chat" with the civilian aide to the secretary of the Army for Michigan, Tammy Carnrike.
 They discussed issues facing today's Army including modernization and the Army's reliance on collaborative partnerships with industry.

 In the initial discussion about modernization, Murray said, "the Army has failed to modernize over the past two decades because we were focused on two conflicts, Iraq and Afghanistan."